 True, anything more than the recommended dosage is bad for our health; hence, overthinking can never be good for our mental state.

 Too much worry weighs down a person’s thinking capacity as well as his physical condition.

 When worry becomes a regular part of one’s daily life that it is already overpowering the capacity of a person to handle daily tasks, then anxiety comes into the picture.

-Anxiety comes in as a reflex reaction to situations that is most often than not unrecognized by the person experiencing it until it gets full blown that it already shows specifically unavoidable physical reactions.
+Anxiety comes in as a reflex reaction to situations that are most often than not unrecognized by the person experiencing it until it gets full blown that it already creates unavoidable physical reactions.

 The evolution of transition between worry and anxiety could be better understood through the series of personal response mechanisms described in the following dialogues:

 This is the ” I want to stop thinking, but I can’t” stage

 This marks the transition stage between worrying towards worrying too much that it becomes a daily battle for the person experiencing it…

 When overthinking becomes a daily battle, it can start affecting not only your mental but also your physical health.
 Take note that the body is one functioning machine.
 With this in mind, it is just reasonable to accept that when the mind has too much to process, the body tries to compensate.
 When this happens daily, it is easy to get tired of the consistent cycle of uncertainty and fear of possibilities.